remusae/remus/index.md

 # **Remus** Authenticated Encryption

 Remus is a submission to the the [NIST lightweight competition](https://csrc.nist.gov/projects/lightweight-cryptography).
+See also his sibling submission [Romulus](https://romulusae.github.io/romulus/)

 ## Team